 Keeping your ecommerce data accurate in a first-party data world

-Ed also appeared on the 2X eCommerce podcast to chat with host Kunle Campbell about the big changes facing ecommerce data managers today.
+Ed appeared on the 2X eCommerce podcast to chat with host Kunle Campbell about the big changes facing ecommerce data managers today.
 They dive into new restrictions on third-party data and how data managers can use tools like the new Facebook Conversions API (FB CAPI) and server-side tracking apps like Littledata to maximize ROI through data-backed decision-making.

 The conversation is a must-listen for any ecommerce store owner or data manager, particularly those spending significantly on acquiring customers through ads.
 They dive into:

 - What events you should be tracking to get to know your customers better

 - How you can still get the data you need without violating privacy laws